Monitoring Backlinks and Link Pruning

 Do you know how to find backlinks for your site?
 Before you can start the link pruning process, you need to take inventory of your current backlinks.
 You can use a variety of backlink checker tools to monitor backlinks and find out what web pages are linking to your site.
 Start a spreadsheet with all the linking page URLs in a column.

 Once you’ve learned how to find backlinks and compiled your link profile, you’ll need to evaluate each of the links for quality and decide which ones need to be removed.
 Evaluating backlinks is a tedious business.
-After a while, you may be able to recognize an “inorganic” (unnatural) link just by its URL, but for most of them you’ll need to click and examine the web page where the link resides.
+After a while, you may be able to recognize an “inorganic” (unnatural) link just by its URL, but for most of them, you’ll need to click and examine the web page where the link resides.
 If it’s on a low-quality or spam site, you don’t want to be associated with it.

 (Click to read detailed instructions on backlink analysis.)

 Now that you know which links should be removed, you’ll need to create an email template you can send to website owners requesting link removal.
 The email should explain who you are and what you’re trying to accomplish, with specific information, including links, needed for the site owner to process your link removal request.
 Record the date of this first link pruning request in your spreadsheet so you can follow up and verify whether the link has been removed.
 Send second and third requests, if necessary.
 Use your spreadsheet to keep track of everything because you’ll need documentation of your efforts when communicating with Google.